Pennsylvania

 State-based SP bills

-Status: Not voted on in 2017-18; waiting to be re-introduced for 2023-4 session.
+Status: Not voted on in 2017-18; anticipated re-introduction for 2023-4 session did not succeed.

 Advantages to SP in the current context